townofdon/javascript-primer/course-material/08-variables.md

 let numCars = 2;

 // just bought a new car!
-numCars = 3; // NOTE - there is a better way to do this - see below.
+numCars = 3;

+// NOTE - there is a better way to increment a number - see below.
 ```

 ### `const`